 Current and Upcoming Projects

 Please visit Call For Entry to apply.
-Submissions due February 8.
+Submissions extended now due March 1.

-Art in Public Places will commission a ‘Cool Stop’ – a creative solution sculpture providing significant shade at the bus stop of any design, shape, or form.
-The selected artist/team will be responsible for fabrication (including all structural and maintenance documentation) and delivery.
-Commission for this project is $25,000.
+Art in Public Places has commissioned artist Eric Lynn to fabricate his design called “Sunbelt” for our ‘Cool Stop’ project – a creative solution sculpture providing significant shade at the bus stop of any design, shape, or form.

 Submission questions?
 Please contact the Art in Public Places Administrator